1. What is it?

 There are two types of services:

-• Generic service, designed to be used by any of the entities attached to the platform and by any user who has the necessary permissions.
+• Generic service, designed to be used by any of the entities adhering to the platform and by any user who has the necessary permissions.
 These services are not linked to a specific provider or to a specific set of recipient entities.
 An example of a generic service is the generic request.

-12. What kind of procedures are there?
+12. What types of procedures are there?

 There are two types of procedures: